ubitech/falconsemanticstore/README.md

 # SAMPLE
-> A sample spring-boot application using PART architecture
+> A spring-boot REST API for publishing Ontologies, adding instances and quering a Triplestore